 Preparing for GED:

-The GED tests are a group of five battery tests namely Science, Social Studies, Mathematics, Language Arts: Reading and Language Arts: Writing.
+The tests are a group of five battery tests namely Science, Social Studies, Mathematics, Language Arts: Reading and Language Arts: Writing.
 These comprise all those subjects that are studied by a graduating high school senior.
 To prepare for the test, you can opt for a number of strategies.
-Consult your nearest Adult Education Center or Community College to find out whether they hold GED preparatory classes.
+Consult your nearest Adult Education Center or Community College to find out whether they hold preparatory classes.
 You can enroll in these to begin your preparation.
 There are many online courses available.
-Some of the popular GED training websites are:
+Some of the popular training websites are:

 Otherwise, you can opt to study on your own with the help of preparatory books as well as free websites.